auth0/laravel-auth0/README.md

 ],
 ```

-`someGuardName` and `someProviderName` can be any names you choose, but please ensure the `provider` name matches the `provider` value in the guard definition.
+`someGuardName` and `someProviderName` can be any names you choose, but please ensure the provider's name (in this case, `someProviderName`) matches the `provider` value in the guard definition.

 ## Authentication